 After the surgery is completed or the bleeding has been stopped another way, the mother will likely require IV fluids.
 If she has lost a significant amount of blood, a blood transfusion may be needed to supplement her low blood count.

-They can prepare for possible medical intervention by having access to medications like Pitocin and having additional help and equipment in the room during delivery.
+They can prepare for possible medical intervention by having access to medications like Pitocin and having additional help and equipment.

+Birth injury negligence, such as missing risk factors or surgical errors when operating, can lead to a mother’s preventable injuries.
 If a family believes medical negligence worsened a mother’s injuries or caused her death, legal support may be an option.
-A specialized birth injury malpractice attorney can review the medical records and circumstances to assess whether a claim exists.
+A specialized birth injury attorney can review the medical records and circumstances to assess whether a claim exists.

 A statute of limitations (SOL) is a law that sets a time limit on how long an injured person has to file a lawsuit after an accident.
 It is essential to understand that statutes of limitations vary based on the type of case and the state where it is filed.
 For instance, the deadline for birth injury claims is typically different from other claims, such as injury to personal property, fraud, contract disputes, and collection of debts.